Rook matroids and log-concavity of $P$-Eulerian polynomials: The rook matroid

-We now describe how a flip on a segment of $L$ affects the rook placement $\rho_{L}$ in each case.
-It is clear in each case that $\psi_{\lambda/\mu}(L^{+})$ is obtained from $\psi_{\lambda/\mu}(L)$ by swapping $\psi(i)$ or $\psi(i+1)$ for the other element.
-We will see that in every case this corresponds to moving the rooks of $\rho_{L}$ such that they still stay on $\lambda/\mu$, since all operations are performed on some \emph{rectangle} above or below the spine path as guaranteed by Lemma~\ref{lem:spinePathRectangles}.
+We will see that in every case this corresponds to moving the rooks of $\rho_{L}$ such that they still stay on $\lambda/\mu$, since all operations are performed on some \emph{rectangle}, as guaranteed by Lemma~\ref{lem:spinePathRectangles}.
 We consider each of the cases above.

 \begin{itemize} \item[A.] In this case we have two adjacent columns $\psi(i)$ and $\psi(i+1)$ where one is empty the other is occupied by a rook of $\rho_{L}$.
 We can then move the rook horizontally to the adjacent column and obtain a new valid rook placement on $\lambda/\mu$.